GitauHarrison/notes/databases/project_configure_postgres_in_flask.md

 (venv)$ pip3 install flask flask-sqlalchemy flask-migrate flask-bootstrap flask-wtf flask-login python-dotenv psycopg2
 ```

-Notice that we are installing `psycopg2`, an extension needed when working with postgreSQL.
+Notice that we are installing `psycopg2`, an extension needed when working with PostgreSQL.
 On many distros, the development headers needed for compiling against libraries are not installed by default.
-For psycopg2 on Ubuntu you'll need the python3 and postgresql headers:
+For psycopg2 on Ubuntu you'll need the python3 and PostgreSQL headers:

 ```python
 # Install necessary headers